The dreaded high bounce rate.

 One possibility is that your content is great, but you just haven’t optimized it for online reading.

-- Is it easily scannable with lots of headers?
+- Is it easily scannable with lots of header tags?

 - Have you included images to break up the copy and make it easy on the eyes?